-A total of nine wetlands in the Facility Site were found to exhibit visual quality/aesthetics values.
-Although they lack a primary publicly-accessible viewing location, they are visible to local land owners.
+A total of 25 wetlands in the Wetland Survey Area were found to exhibit visual quality/aesthetic values.
+Although they lack a primary publicly accessible viewing location, they are visible to local landowners.
 Qualifiers within a wetland that support a value of visual quality/aesthetics include an associated watercourse and a sizeable wetland complex.